ictinnovations/ictagent/doc/developer_guide.md

 3. readvalues
 4. getListItems
 5. load_contact
+6. It has all the event listeners such as call answered, call ended or ringing.
-6. Chrome.runtime.onMessage.addListener which listens to the value sent as message by background stores the value and passes that value to the call function as an argument, which dials the number.
+7. Chrome.runtime.onMessage.addListener which listens to the value sent as message by background stores the value and passes that value to the call function as an argument, which dials the number.
-7. It gets the value of **contact load Url** from chrome storage and stores it in a global variable for further processing.
+8. It gets the value of **contact load Url** from chrome storage and stores it in a global variable for further processing.
 ---

 Background responsibilities and functions